Alfresco/acs-deployment/docs/helm/eks-deployment.md

 curl https://raw.githubusercontent.com/Alfresco/acs-deployment/master/docs/helm/values/letsencrypt_values.yaml | envsubst > letsencrypt_values.yaml
 ```

-### Setup namespace
+### Set up namespace

-Namespaces in Kubernetes logically groups resources, so it's a good practice to
+Namespaces in Kubernetes logically groups resources, so it's good practice to
 create a namespace dedicated to alfresco using the following command (we'll then
 use the `alfresco` namespace throughout the rest of the tutorial):